Clean Energy Technologies, Inc. (OTCMKTS:CETY) Short Interest Down 89.9% in January

-Clean Energy Technologies, Inc. (OTCMKTS:CETY) saw a significant decline in short interest during the month of January.
+Clean Energy Technologies, Inc. (OTCMKTS:CETY) saw a significant decline in short interest in January.
 As of January 15th, there was short interest totalling 10,500 shares, a decline of 89.9% from the December 31st total of 103,900 shares.
-Based on an average daily trading volume, of 1,136,000 shares, the short-interest ratio is presently 0.0 days.
+Based on an average daily volume of 1,136,000 shares, the short-interest ratio is presently 0.0 days.

 About Clean Energy Technologies